vaishnavibrungi/reddit/README.md

 * Analyze created_utc to check which subreddit people post frequently.
 * Collect more sample data, possibly include comments as well as score.
 * Use sentiment analysis to analyze the post and comments section whether they are constructive or critical.
+* Remove vectorized words that are in the title of the Subreddit.